freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

         throw new Error(xhr.responseText || xhr.message);
       }
     }"
-  - text: If both are invalid, return will be <code>'invalid number and unit'</code>.
+  - text: If both the unit and number are invalid, returned will be <code>'invalid number and unit'</code>.
     testString: "async getUserInput => {
       try {
         const data = await $.get(getUserInput('url') + '/api/convert?input=1//2min');